 \subsection{Semantic Knowledge Transfer}

-The recent WSSS methods using only image-level labels have shown comparable performance to the full supervision.
-For the effective WSIS using image-level labels without the off-the-shelf proposal techniques, we propose a novel strategy, named \textbf{semantic knowledge transfer}, that transfers the knowledge of well-studied WSSS to WSIS.
-To begin with, we rethink the conditions of semantic and instance segmentation.
-The \textit{first condition} is that instance segmentation should separate overlapping instances of the same class, unlike semantic segmentation.
-And the \textit{second condition} is that semantic segmentation and instance segmentation are equivalent to each other when instances of the same class do not overlap.
-Based on these conditions, we design the strategy to generate pseudo instance labels using the knowledge of WSSS.
-From the WSSS output, we check whether instances overlap or not using instance presence cues.
-Then, we select a non-overlapping instance mask as a pseudo instance mask as described in the left part of Figure \ref{fig:overview}.
-Specifically, by performing the connected component labeling (CCL) algorithm~\cite{(ccl)he2009fast} on the WSSS output of each class, we obtain instance mask candidates and check how many instance cues are in each instance mask candidate.
-Following the \textit{second condition}, the instance mask candidate with only one instance cue is adopted as the pseudo instance mask.
+The proposed \textit{semantic knowledge transfer} transfers the knowledge of WSSS to WSIS.
+For the transfer, we rethink the two conditions of semantic and instance segmentation.
+The \textbf{first condition} is that instance segmentation should separate overlapping instances of the same class, unlike semantic segmentation.
+The \textbf{second condition} is that semantic segmentation and instance segmentation are equivalent to each other when instances of the same class do not overlap.
+Based on these conditions, we generate pseudo instance labels utilizing the knowledge of WSSS.
+From the WSSS output and instance presence cues, we check whether instances overlap.
+Then, we select a non-overlapping instance mask as a pseudo instance mask, described in the left part of Figure \ref{fig:overview}.
+Specifically, by performing the connected component labeling (CCL) algorithm~\cite{(ccl)he2009fast} on the WSSS output of each class, we obtain instance mask candidates and check how many instance cues are included in each instance mask candidate.
+Following the \textbf{second condition}, the instance mask candidate with only one instance cue is selected as the pseudo instance mask.